timoxley/npm-which/Readme.md

 # npm-which

 ### Locate a program or locally installed node module's executable

+Use `npm-which` to locate executables which may be installed in the local 'node_modules/.bin', or in a parent 'node_modules/.bin' directory.

 `npm-which` runs in the context of an npm lifecycle script with its npm-modified PATH.

+i.e. if you install a module that has an executable script using npm install, that module's executable will be picked up by `npm-which` from anywhere in the ./node_modules tree.

 ## Usage